grafana/tanka/docs/docs/libraries/overriding.md

 library which is used in many environments (including `prod`) in a single one, without affecting all the others.

-For this, Tanka let's you have a separate `vendor`, `jsonnetfile.json` and `jsonnetfile.lock.json` per environment.
+For this, Tanka lets you have a separate `vendor`, `jsonnetfile.json` and `jsonnetfile.lock.json` per environment.
 To do so:

 #### Create `tkrc.yaml`

-Tanka normally uses the `jsonnetfile.json` from your project to find it's root.
+Tanka normally uses the `jsonnetfile.json` from your project to find its root.
 As we are going to create another one of that down the tree in the next step, we need another marker for `<rootDir>`.